 Everything you need to know about industrial valve types & applications from this article.
 (High recommended to Favorites )

-There are lots of industrial valves in general industry, power plant, chemical plant, refining, oil and gas, water and wastewater treatment, with variety of valve types, functions, size, materials, pressure rating, operation method, etc., It’s confusing for purchaser or Newbies who have just entered the valve industry.
+There are lots of industrial valves in general industry, power plant, chemical plant, refining, oil and gas, water and wastewater treatment, with a variety of valve types, functions, size, materials, pressure rating, operation method, etc., It’s confusing for purchaser or Newbies who have just entered the valve industry.

-9 Typical Valves Used In Industries
+9 Typical Industrial Valves Used In Plants

 Basic Guideline of Selection Industrial Valves

 The ball valve is a type of isolation valve which is the most common valve used in industry, because of its excellent operating characteristics.
 The ball valve can be contacted by welding, threaded and flanged, and available in a wide range of sizes, materials, temperature, pressure, and tight shutoff.

 According to the valve body assembly, the ball valve is classified into three types.

 According to different stems for the ball that classified into two types.